 Comparison of baseline data

-After comparison, there were no statistical differences in age, ASA grade, blood pressure, gender, and body mass index between the control group and the research group (P > 0.05, Table 1) (Supplementary material).
+After comparison, there were no statistical differences in age, ASA grade, blood pressure, gender, and body mass index between the control group and the research group (P > 0.05; Table 1, Supplementary material).

 Comparison of postoperative recovery of patients

-In comparison to the control group, orientation restoration time, extubation time, eye-opening time after exhalation, and spontaneous respiration recovery time were remarkably shortened (P < 0.05, Table 2).
+In comparison to the control group, orientation restoration time, extubation time, eye-opening time after exhalation, and spontaneous respiration recovery time were remarkably shortened (P < 0.05; Table 2).

 Comparison of perioperative analgesia and sedation of patients

-In comparison to the control group, VAS scores of patients in the research group were remarkably decreased at 24 h and 48 h following the procedure; the difference was statistically significant (P < 0.05); Ramany scores of patients in the research group were remarkably increased at 6h and 12h following the procedure (P < 0.05, Figure 1)
+In comparison to the control group, VAS scores of patients in the research group were remarkably decreased at 24 h and 48 h following the procedure; the difference was statistically significant (P < 0.05); Ramany scores of patients in the research group were remarkably increased at 6h and 12h following the procedure (P < 0.05; Figure 1)

 Comparison of patients' cognitive MESS score during the perioperative period

-In comparison to the control group, the cognitive MESS score of patients in the research group increased remarkably at 24 h, 48 h, and 72 h following the procedure, and the cognitive function of patients in the research group was more stable (P < 0.05).
-(Figure 2)
+In comparison to the control group, the cognitive MESS score of patients in the research group increased remarkably at 24 h, 48 h, and 72 h following the procedure, and the cognitive function of patients in the research group was more stable (P < 0.05; Figure 2).

 Comparison of perioperative inflammatory stress intensity of patients

 In comparison to the control, IL-6 Levels of patients in the research group were remarkably decreased at 6, 12, 24, 48 h following the procedure (P < 0.05); In comparison to the control, the IL-10 Level in the research group was remarkably decreased at 12 h, 24 h, and 48 h following the procedure (P < 0.05).
-There was no significant change in TNF-α level at different times (P > 0.05, Figure 3)
+There was no significant change in TNF-α level at different times (P > 0.05; Figure 3)

 Comparison of patients' perioperative immune response